mattlean/sleep-score/README.md

 ## Calculating $S$ (Sleep Score)

-Now that we have calculated all of the necessary grades, we simply plug them into the formula and put the output score against the following grading scale:
+Now that we have calculated all of the necessary grades, we simply plug them into the formula and compare $S$ against the following grading scale:

 | Grade     | Score Range |
 | --------- | ----------- |